openjdk/jmc/license/THIRDPARTYREADME.txt

 You may satisfy the conditions in Section 3(a)(1) in any reasonable manner based on the medium, means, and context in which You Share the Licensed Material.
 For example, it may be reasonable to satisfy the conditions by providing a URI or hyperlink to a resource that includes the required information.
 If requested by the Licensor, You must remove any of the information required by Section 3(a)(1)(A) to the extent reasonably practicable.
 If You Share Adapted Material You produce, the Adapter's License You apply must not prevent recipients of the Adapted Material from complying with this Public License.
-Section 4 – Sui Generis Database Rights.
+Section 4 ï¿½ Sui Generis Database Rights.

 Where the Licensed Rights include Sui Generis Database Rights that apply to Your use of the Licensed Material: